nsrau/azure-docs.it-it/articles/service-fabric/service-fabric-reliable-services-communication-wcf.md

     serviceResolver,// ServicePartitionResolver
     binding,        // Client binding
     null,           // Callback object
-    null);          // donot retry Exception types
+    null);          // do not retry Exception types

 //
-// Create a client for communicating with the calc service which has been created with
+// Create a client for communicating with the calc service that has been created with the
 // Singleton partition scheme.
 //
 var calculatorServicePartitionClient = new ServicePartitionClient<WcfCommunicationClient<ICalculator>>(